daniel3735928559/wip-ulam/README.md

 expression is in fact 1-additive in the minimal way that the Ulam sequence needs to be, which is asking about properties of these binomial coefficients.

+### 20150109 Imitating Schmerl Speigel

+In the case of the Ulam numbers, we don't have finitely many evens and we don't appear to have periodicity either, but there is still Gibbs's conjecture.
+We might then take the conjecture and see what conclusion falls out of a similar argument.

+First, we might imagine imitating the lemma:

+Let S be the Ulam sequence.
+Say I is `[l/3, 2l/3]` and J_0 is

+`[l/6,l/3-epsilon) union (2l/3+epsilon,5l/6]`

+Then the conjecture claims that there are finitely many elements of S in J_0.
+Let b_1, ..., b_p be the ones we have found thus far.

+Let r be in S with r mod l in I.  Let c_1, ..., c_q be the elements of J_0 such that r+c_i mod l is in I, ordered by distance from the boundary.
+Then either r+c_k is in S, or else it is a sum of two other elements from S.  Because it is in I, one of those elements must be in J_0.
+Say s_j.
+Then r+c_k - s_j...
+This isn't terribly convincing...